MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 1. Select **Next** to move to the next step.
 You can select **Finish and review** to save the activity now with the activity type set to **Other**.

 1. In the **Activity Type** step, choose the activity type and optionally select if you want to semantically map some of the activity types for use in other areas of Customer Insights.
 Currently, *Subscription* & *SalesOrderLine* activity types can be semantically mapped after agreeing to map the fields.
-If an activity type is not relevant for the new activity, you can choose *Other* or *Create new* for a custom activity type.
+If an activity type isn't relevant for the new activity, you can choose *Other* or *Create new* for a custom activity type.

 1. Select **Next** to move to the next step.